Peace Mala: International Interfaith Liturgy for World Peace, Llandaff 2017

-In July 2017 the Peace Mala International Interfaith Liturgy for World Peace took place at Llandaff Cathedral Wales.
-This major event took almost two years to organise and plan.
-The idea came to the founder after the Paris terrorist attacks on Friday 13 the November 2015.
-The founder felt urged to bring the Peace Mala community together and Llandaff Cathedral immediately sprang to mind as a venue for this.
-She also felt it was time to put the spotlight on the work being achieved by the children and young people in Peace Mala schools.
-The purpose would be to send out a message of love, friendship and peace to all people in our world.
-Representatives from sixteen religions, including three Christian Bishops, and supporters from across the UK and beyond attended and took part.
-These included dignitaries from Cardiff, Swansea, Neath Port Talbot and Greater Manchester and Peace Mala schools from across Wales, Greater Manchester and Yorkshire.
-The cathedral was filled to capacity and turned out to be the largest interfaith gathering for world peace that Wales had hosted.
+In July 2017, the Peace Mala International Interfaith Liturgy for World Peace took place at Llandaff Cathedral, Wales.
+This event took almost two years to organise and plan.
+Representatives from sixteen religions, including three Christian Bishops, and supporters from across the UK and elsewhere attended and took part.
+These included dignitaries from Cardiff, Swansea, Neath Port Talbot and Greater Manchester and Peace Mala schools from Wales, Greater Manchester and Yorkshire.
+The cathedral was filled to capacity and was the largest interfaith gathering for world peace that Wales had hosted.